 Bake Wasp Nests in Mühlviertel

-The Mühlviertel Wasp Nests are one of the food specialties of the region in Upper Austria.
-You can prepare them in different ways.
-First we tasted them in the monastery kitchen at Stift Schlägl.
-The cook served it for us as lunch.
-They were prepared as a Mühlviertel potato casserole with apples.
-Simple cooking with potatoes is easy with this recipe.
-On a trip through the Mühlviertler Alm to Freistadt we learned that you can also bake Mühlviertler Wasp Nests.
-These are served with coffee and taste delicious.
-You can also find the recipe here.
+The Mühlviertler wasp nests are one of the specialties of the region in Upper Austria.
+You can prepare them differently.
+We first got to know her in the monastery kitchen at Stift Schlägl.
+The chef served it to us there for lunch.
+They were prepared as a Mühlviertler potato casserole with apples.
+Cooking with potatoes is easy with this recipe.
+On a trip through the Mühlviertler Alm to Freistadt, we found out that you can bake Mühlviertler wasp nests.
+They are served with coffee and taste delicious.
+You can also find the recipe for Muehlviertler wasp nests here.

 Cooking with potatoes in Austria